 Another great way to Group Hug your interests into one full-time career is to look for work at an open-minded organization, small businesses are usually a great place to start.
-If you get the opportunity to pitch to take on a new job task outside of your job description, remember to frame it in a way that the organization will benefit by taking you up on your offer.
+If you get the chance to pitch a new job task outside your job description make sure to frame it in a way that the organization can see how it will benefit.

 STRATEGY 2: Slash Approach

-The Slash approach is a great work model for those multipotentialites that have a lot of niche interests that don’t directly compliment one another.
+This approach is a great work model for those multipotentiality if you have a lot of niche interests that don't directly compliment one another.

 To these folks with interests that distinctly differ, “part-time” jobs are the dream.
 That is, jobs that are intentionally part-time so it allows you to work in completely separate passions, as opposed to a handful of part-time jobs that you have just to pay the bills.

-The Slash work model is a favorite among people that highly value freedom and flexibility in their career.
-Although, the Slash approach does require a fair amount of self-direction, independence, and organizational skills.
+The Slash work model is a favorite among people that highly value freedom and flexibility in their career, consequently, the Slash approach does require a fair amount of self-direction, independence, and organizational skills.